 WFD status classifications from the WFD monitoring programme apply at the water body scale and are generally based on several samples/surveys targeting a variety of parameters including biological, physico-chemical, chemical and hydromorphological elements.
-The monitoring information on which the marine status classifications are based was collected by the EPA, the Marine Institute, the National Parks and Wildlife Service (NPWS) and the Central Fisheries Board between 2005 and 2008.

-The WFD status of the marine waters within which the shellfish area is situated is 'good' and therefore satisfactory for the coastal waters and 'moderate' and therefore unsatisfactory for the transitional waters.
-However, these status classifications were extrapolated from similar water body types and do not reflect monitoring data from these particular waters.
-The two river that discharge directly into the designated area, the Clarinbridge River (tributary of the Clarin River) and the Dunkellin River (tributary of the Kilcolgan River), are both 'poor' and therefore unsatisfactory (Map 12).
+The WFD status of the transitional and coastal water body, within which the shellfish area is situated, is 'good' and therefore satisfactory and is 'moderate' and therefore unsatisfactory, reflecting unsatisfactory chromium levels.
+The IIen River which discharges into the designated area is also 'good' and therefore satisfactory (Map 12).